Yongliang-Shi/Mechanism-of-Action-Prediction/README.md

 ## Initial Thoughts & Hypotheses
 ### Thoughts
-- The cellualr responses are measured by two ways: gene expression and cell viability.
+- The cellualr responses are measured by two methods:
+    - Gene expression by L1000 assay.
+    - Cell viability by PRISM.
 - Gene expression and cell viability are related in someway.
 - The cell viability of contorl samples is sigfinicantly different from the that of treated samples.
 - There is no significant difference in cell viability and gene expression among the 100 cell lines in the control samples.